Let’s play a facts game about baseball managers.

 FACT: Only four managers have led two different franchises to a World Series title.
 Those guys are Sparky Anderson, Bucky Harris, Tony La Russa, and Bill McKechnie.

 FACT: Only three managers have led four teams to the postseason: clubhouse nomads Davy Johnson, Billy Martin, and Dusty Baker.

 FACT: Ten managers have led at least two teams to the postseason multiple times each.
-That list of managers consists of Anderson, Bochy, Baker, Terry Francona, Whitey Herzog, Johnson, La Russa, Joe Maddon, Lou Piniella, and Joe Torre.
+That list of managers consists of Sparky Anderson, Bruce Bochy, Dusty Baker, Terry Francona, Whitey Herzog, Davey Johnson, Tony La Russa, Joe Maddon, Lou Piniella, and Joe Torre.

-FACT: Both Baker and Francona have guided their teams to the postseason in 2016 and can add to their managerial résumés.
+FACT: Both Dusty Baker and Terry Francona have guided their teams to the postseason in 2016 and can add to their managerial résumés.

 Francona has already won two world championships, both with the Red Sox.
 He can join the three pennant club this October and add a third title, a feat that would most certainly ensure his place as a Hall of Fame manager.
 That would make him also the fifth manager to win titles with two teams.